Akarsh0809/ASSIGNMENT-3/readme.md

-This is branch Part-2.
-This branch has an  Intermediate Calculator with static methods on Calculator class and instance methods on Calculation class to perform operations on the data in the calculation instance.
+Part 2 of the branch is this.
+An Intermediate Calculator with static methods on the Calculator class and instance methods on the Calculation class to manipulate the data in the calculation instance is available in this branch.